yereverluvinunclebert/Panzer-Wireless-Gauge-VB6/README.md

-# Panzer-OHM-Gauge-VB6
+# Panzer-Wireless-Gauge-VB6

-  A FOSS OHM Gauge VB6 WoW64 Widget for Reactos, XP, Win7, 8 and 10/11+.
+  A FOSS Wireless Gauge VB6 WoW64 Widget for Reactos, XP, Win7, 8 and 10/11+.

  My current VB6/RC6 PSD program being worked upon now, about 85% complete, awaiting alternative scale face switching, smooth rotation to the temperature pointer, testing on Windows XP and Win7 32bit and some multi-monitor checking, completion of the CHM help file and the creation of the setup.exe.
 This Panzer widget is based upon the Yahoo/Konfabulator widget of the same visual design and very similar operation.